 - Several weeks of readings above 50

-You want to see a reading above 50 at least to feel comfortable with the trend and later on investing money.
+You want to see a reading above 50 at least to feel comfortable with the trend and later on invest money.

 The reading should also have stayed above 50 for some time to further cement the positive sentiment.